 As discussed above, you’ll need to clean your milking equipment properly.
 Also, be sure to use a seamless bucket for milking.
 That way nothing can hide in any creases of the bucket.

-Basically, you want to avoid any film being left over in any of your equipment as this can quickly become a breeding ground for bacteria.
+Basically, avoid any film being left over in any of your equipment as this can quickly become a breeding ground for bacteria.
 This is not safe to use for your consumption, and you don’t want anything contaminated in the milking area either.

 2. Filter ASAP